in-tents/AVF/README.md

 If I’m not meant to dance, why is there so much music?

 So: Druidpunk.
 Technology in service of humanity, but with the honesty that humanity is its own worst enemy.
-And instead of telling that part of us to fuck off—we integrate it.
+And instead of telling that part of us to fuck off, we integrate it.

 We give the ego something noble to do.
 A lie, maybe, but a conscious, social construct of a lie.